pocket-portal/zine/README.md

 # Printing and Assembling the Zine

-The print-version of the zine was generated using the incredible [Zine Arranger Tool by Nash High](https://html-classic.itch.zone/html/5825267-604447/ZineArranger/index.html) ([itch page](https://nashhigh.itch.io/zinearranger), [source code](https://github.com/romadox/zine-arranger)).
+The print-version of the zine was generated using the incredible [Zine Arranger Tool by Nash High](https://nashhigh.itch.io/zinearranger) ([source code](https://github.com/romadox/zine-arranger)).

 ## Printing Setup